Eugeny/reconfigure/docs/source/docs/architecture/trees.rst

             "read only": "yes",
             ...

-Node trees might look useful to you, but they are not nearly as cool as :ref:`Data trees`
+Node trees might look useful to you, but they are not nearly as cool as :ref:`Data trees <data-tree>`

-.. _Data trees:
+.. _data-tree:

 Data trees
 ==========